netconomy-stephan-dum/css-multi-theme/readme.md

 ````

-## example
+### example setup

 add following domains to your host file
 - base.localhost
 - dark.localhost
 - light.localhost

-execute `yarn start` to run all scripts and start the server
+execute `yarn dev` to run all scripts and start the server

-go to one of the addresses added to host file with approriate PORT (default is 8080)
+go to one of the addresses added to host file with approriate PORT (default is 8080 for csr and 8114 for ssr).

 ## Roadmap:
 - add stylelint
 - add static dir overload to plugin
-- sprite also for svg inside css url
 - rework options
   - split css in pre and post step
   - css post css plugins as options
-  - add inline loader maxFileSize as option
   - add custom spriteStringToObject
 - prepare package.json for release